Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Conclusions and Recommendations

-For this reason, we have derived the freeze-in evolution equations from first principles of non-equilibrium quantum field theory by employing the closed-time-path (CTP) formalism (cf. Sec.~\ref{sec:CTP}).
-As a result, the DM production rate is directly related to the imaginary part of the DM self-energy, in analogy with the optical theorem, and at the leading-order (LO) in the loop expansion of the 2PI effective action the relevant diagrams are given by the fermionic loops with dressed propagators in Fig.~\ref{fig:DMselfenergy}.
-We have approximated the exact fermionic propagators by a resummation of one-loop 1PI diagrams with ordinary propagators.
-The 1PI-resummed propagators (cf. Eqs.~\eqref{eq:SFresummed},\eqref{eq:Sfresummed}) exhibit an exceptionally intricate structure when accounting for the masses of both the DM and the mediator.
-Therefore, the DM production rate in Eq.~\eqref{eq:RateDensityResummed} (also cf. Appendix~\ref{sec:AppC}) has to be determined numerically, as specified in Sec.~\ref{sec:IntRateDens}.
+For this reason, we have derived the freeze-in evolution equations from first principles of non-equilibrium quantum field theory by employing the closed-time-path (CTP) formalism (cf. Sec.~\ref{sec:CTP}), which yields a DM production rate directly related to the imaginary part of the DM self-energy, which can be expressed in terms of loop diagrams with dressed, exact propagators, cf. Fig.~\ref{fig:DMselfenergy}.
+We approximate the exact fermionic propagators by resumming one-loop 1PI diagrams constructed with ordinary propagators (cf. Eqs.~\eqref{eq:SFresummed}, \eqref{eq:Sfresummed}).
+This approximation is able to capture the leading-order contributions to the DM interaction rate in both the large temperature limit, where they are proportional to $\sim G \log G$ and $\sim G$, and at zero temperature, they scale as $\sim G^0$.
+The 1PI-resummed propagators exhibit an intricate momentum dependence, particularly when accounting for the two different masses of the DM and the mediator.
+Therefore the DM production rate (cf. Eq.~\eqref{eq:RateDensityResummed}) was evaluated numerically with Monte Carlo techniques.